Generic Name: lithium carbonate

 Previously existing underlying thyroid disorders do not necessarily constitute a contraindication to lithium treatment; where hypothyroidism exists, careful monitoring of thyroid function during lithium stabilization and maintenance allows for correction of changing thyroid parameters, if any; where hypothyroidism occurs during lithium stabilization and maintenance, supplemental thyroid treatment may be used.

 Caution should be used when lithium and diuretics are used concomitantly because diuretic-induced sodium loss may reduce the renal clearance of lithium and increase serum lithium levels with risk of lithium toxicity.
-Patients receiving such combined therapy should have serum lithium levels monitored closely and the lithium dosage adjusted if necessary.
+Patients receiving such combined therapy should have serum lithium levels monitored and the lithium dosage adjusted if necessary.

 Concurrent use of metronidazole with lithium may provoke lithium toxicity due to reduced renal clearance.
 Patients receiving such combined therapy should be monitored closely.